13

 He has been working on mental health and healthcare robotics.
 He has cross-disciplinary interests in mental health illnesses, neuroscience and AI.
 His aim is to develop and apply state-of-the-art AI and bioinformatic techniques to gain a deeper understanding of neurological disorders and to develop effective treatments.
 His research interests include machine learning algorithms especially deep neural networks; personalised treatment and diagnosis; prediction and inference modelling; drug discovery; cell profiling; brain imaging, genomic and EHR data analysis; smart sensors, wearable sensors, sensor integration and data fusion algorithms; MCDA in healthcare; biomedical signal processing; natural language processing.

-* This is a hybrid event.
+* This is an online event only.
 You can also join remotely.
-Please see Teams link on the OxfordXML webpage (see URL provided in Further Information).
+Please see Teams link on the OxfordXML webpage (or click the link above).